DmitryShadrin1989/task-management/README.md

 # task-management
-Task tracking and management system
+Task tracking and management system.
+The system is designed to manage personal and team tasks.